Our Favorite Dishes at Each Sausalito Restaurant

-Davey Jones Deli (Deli) -- The Cuban sandwich is unique in Sausalito, and full of interesting flavors, but there are many other unique options here, too.
-Worth going out pof your way for.
+Davey Jones Deli (Deli) — The Cuban sandwich is unique in Sausalito, and full of interesting flavors, but there are many other great options here, too.
+Worth going out of your way for.

 Osteria DiVino (Italian, Music) We love the combination of the panini with prosciutto, a glass of red wine and the great music they have most evenings.

-Fish and Chips of Sausalito (Fast Food) -- The fish and chips are pretty darn good at this price.
-New chef Isaac has also added tasty panini and other grilled items.
+Fish and Chips of Sausalito (Fast Food) — The fish and chips are pretty darn good at this price, plus tasty new panini and other grilled items on the menu.